Todt zur Maleri:

 If we compare with the mural in Kleinbasel (picture to the left), the mother is alone with "her" Death, while the child is in separate picture.
 In Kleinbasel Death doesn't fondle the mother, as he does in Großbasel (picture above).

 This is probably just a banal, careless error.
-Mother and child are a part of the dance of death itself, and they appear in both Kleinbasel and Heidelberg.
+Mother and child are a part of the dance of death itself, and they appear in Heidelberg and other versions of the high German dance of death.
 In contrast, the painter is a later addition.
 He is standing outside the scenery, looking back at his creation, while Death points to the left towards the painter's wife and child: »Even if you have portrayed me terribly, you will soon have the same shape - with child and wife«.

 Our oldest witness all confirm that this sequence is wrong.
 Iselin's handwriting from 1577(3), Der Todendantz from ca. 1580 and Frölich from 1581 all agree that the painter comes last (but before the Turk).
 This is also true for Gross' copy from 1623 and Tonjola's from 1661.